JackobPunch/SignalTransmitter/README.md

 - Module worked, esp32 was generating faster than Arduino Portenta
 - Switching to Arduino Uno - [photo](./gallery/photo8.jpg)
 - Generating all four signals from a CSV file (created by cutting a part of four of the recorded signals - [signal2.CSV](./data/vehicle1/signal2.csv)) - [code](./codes/ArduinUno/all4signals/all4signals.ino), [photo](./gallery/photo9.jpg)
-- Currently working on accelerating and synchronising the generation by reducing the number of samples in the csv file - [code](./codes/Python/csv.ipynb)
+- Working on accelerating and synchronising the generation by reducing the number of samples in the csv file - [code](./codes/Python/csv.ipynb)
+- Changing the DACs (MCP4725) to a single DAC (MCP4728) with four channels